Omega and TissotCopyright © David Boettcher 2006 - 2016 all rights reserved.

 Omega Naïad case back

 The case back carries the words "Waterproof" and "Mod.
 Depose", which means "Registered Design".
-The crown is quite slim and unlike the later model Naïad crowns described below, but it must use a similar method of gaskets sealing against the stem tube to make the watch waterproof.
+The crown is quite slim and unlike the later model Naïad crowns described below, but uses a similar method of gaskets sealing against the stem tube to make the watch waterproof.